MetExplore/dexom-python/README.md

 The main parameters of the snakemake workflow can be found in the file `cluster_config.yaml`.
 Here you can define the inputs & outputs, as well as the number of parallel batches and iterations per batch.
 Note that if you want to modify the advanced parameters for DEXOM, such as the solver tolerance and threshold values, you must to so in the `dexom_python/default_parameter_values.py` file.

+This workflow uses a reaction-weights file as an input.
+The

 The following scripts provide some tools to visualize & analyze DEXOM results:
 - `pathway_enrichment.py` can be used to perform a pathway enrichment analysis using a one-sided hypergeometric test